-3We will discuss the reasons to keep prices fixed in more detail in section 5, i.e. when we can relate to our results.
+&lt;sup>4We will discuss the reasons to keep prices fixed in more detail in section 6, i.e. when we can relate to our results.

-systems has become much more common when internet lowered transaction costs.4 Despite the creation of many peer-to-peer platforms, their popularity lags tremendously behind online platforms such as eBay, Amazon or Alibaba, which feature flexible prices and where sellers need not be buyers.
+existed at least since the nineteenth century (see e.g. Warren, 1852), creating such systems has become much more common when internet lowered transaction costs.
+Despite the creation of many peer-to-peer platforms, their popularity lags tremendously behind online platforms such as eBay, Amazon or Alibaba, which feature flexible prices and where sellers need not be buyers.
 Shedding light on the workings of such platforms is informative for their market design.
 In particular, rules of price setting, which we can study with our framework, seem to be a crucial feature of a platform's market design.